 Can toddlers make Father’s Day gifts independently?

-Toddlers usually need supervision and guidance, but they can complete many decorating tasks independently
+Toddlers usually need supervision and guidance, but they can complete many decorating tasks independently.
+Simple activities like placing stickers, coloring pictures, or adding fingerprints allow children to contribute creatively while adults assist with more complex steps.

 What are good Father’s Day keepsake crafts?